Data-Driven Mechanism Design using Multi-Agent Revealed Preferences: Finite Sample Consistency via Distributionally Robust RL

-Now, the following result provides an equivalence between the distributionally robust optimization problem \eqref{eq:dro} (useful for achieving mechanism design for \textit{full} strategies from only \textit{partial} strategy specifications) and a semi-infinite program (amenable to computational methods).
+Now, the following result provides an equivalence between the distributionally robust optimization problem \eqref{eq:dro} (useful for achieving mechanism design for \textit{full} strategies from only \textit{partial} strategy specifications) and a semi-infinite program.
+A semi-infinite program is an optimization problem with a finite number of variables to be optimized but an arbitrary number (continuum) of constraints; we then apply a finite exchange method to obtain approximate solutions of this program.